-Using the strong foundations of creative thinking, teamwork, positive risk-taking, and artistic process that have been explored throughout the past two Envisioning Justice Arts Programming sessions, youth and adults alike will create works that demonstrate the possibilities for a brighter and more just future.
-Youth courses will continue to use imaginative processes to generate new ideas and to create work that draws those forth, and Community Art Projects will focus on creating new collaborative works that show us how society could look, sound, and function if we unbind ourselves from the systems and structures of the past.
+Using the strong foundations of creative thinking, teamwork, positive risk-taking, and artistic process that were explored throughout the past two Envisioning Justice Arts Programming sessions, youth and adults alike created works that demonstrated the possibilities for a brighter and more just future.
+Youth courses continued to use imaginative processes to generate new ideas and to create work that draw forth these ideas, and Community Art Projects focused on creating new collaborative works that show us how society could look, sound, and function if we unbind ourselves from the systems and structures of the past.

 Public Humanities Programs

-In addition to the arts classes, the hubs will be hosting a series of community discussions meant to promote critical, self-reflective dialogues about aspects of the criminal justice system that impact their communities.
-Over the course of each 10-week session, each hub will host two small-scale events and one large-scale event meant to delve into contemporary policies and envision solutions to problems that arise from those policies.
+In addition to the arts classes, the community hubs partners hosted a series of community discussions meant to promote critical, self-reflective dialogues about aspects of the criminal justice system that impact their communities.
+Over the course of each 10-week session, each hub hosted two small-scale events and one large-scale event meant to delve into contemporary policies and envision solutions to problems that arise from those policies.

-The first program involves community members and is meant to delve into the question “How did we get here?” – focusing on the history of policies and how they shape the contemporary moment.
-The second program asks those same community members to return to re-imagine the current system and ask “Where do we go from here?”
-The large-scale program that caps off each 10-week session will invite community members to share these visions with people from outside their neighborhood for a critical look at how people might best be able to enact the changes they’d like to see.
+The first program of each session asked community members “How did we get here?” – focusing on the history of policies and how they shape the contemporary moment.
+The second program asked those same community members to re-imagine the current system and ask “Where do we go from here?”
+The large-scale program that capped off each 10-week session invited community members to share these visions with people from outside their neighborhood for a critical look at how people might best be able to enact the changes they’d like to see.

 Community Art Projects

-This is an opportunity for Chicagoans to get hands-on experience making art that has impact.
+This was an opportunity for Chicagoans to get hands-on experience making art that has impact.

-Led by professional artists, participants will work together to create a compelling, dynamic art project that will be shared with the community and the public at an Open House at the end of the session.
+Led by professional artists, participants worked together to create a compelling, dynamic art project that were shared with the community and the public at an Open House at the end of each session.

 Illinois Humanities events